Lay3rLabs/TrustGraph/hyperstition/memetics/HM_Tweets.md

 How it works:

 - You bet on a future outcome
-- BUT you also get rewarded for *actions* that make it happen
+- You get extra incentives if it happens
-- The more you contribute to the narrative, the more you earn
+- You also get rewarded for *actions* that make it happen
 - Everyone profits by making the prophecy self-fulfilling

 ---